Elehuris Montero Preview, Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Elehuris Montero (.486 on-base percentage in past 10 games, 208 points above season-long percentage), battle starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Monday at 4:10 PM ET.
+Elehuris Montero -- batting .400 in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on September 5 at 9:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-2) against the Diamondbacks.

 Elehuris Montero Game Info & Props vs. the Diamondbacks